ibm-cloud-docs/power-iaas/virtual-applianes-catalog.md

 ## Virtual tape libraries
 {: #virtual-tape-libraries}

 Virtual tape libraries are devices that are commonly used to backup IBM i data.
-The Power Systems Virtual Servers replicates the on-premises solution by providing a software virtual tape library (VTL) appliance that can be dynamically provisioned in the IBM Cloud.
+The Power Systems Virtual Servers replicates the on-premises solution by providing a software-virtual tape library (VTL) appliance that can be dynamically provisioned in the IBM Cloud.
 FalconStor Restore provides a deduplicated, scalable backup solution and is the only IBM certified on-premises and PowerVS VTL solution for IBM i.
 For more information, see [Power Virtual Server VTL Overview](https://cloud.ibm.com/media/docs/downloads/power-iaas/PowerVS_VTL_Overview.pdf){: external}.